ColNet: Collaborative Optimization in Decentralized Federated Multi-task Learning Systems: Deployment and Evaluation

 \subsection{Scenarios, Datasets, and Models}

 Two heterogeneity scenarios are considered for evaluation: \emph{label heterogeneity} and \emph{task heterogeneity}.

 \textbf{Label heterogeneity} arises when clients train on different subsets of class labels, which requires splitting the model into a shared backbone and task-specific layers to protect privacy and maintain performance.
 Clients with the same labels form a single task group, sharing only the backbone parameters.
 The \textbf{CIFAR-10} dataset \cite{krizhevsky2009learning} was selected to evaluate label heterogeneity, where each image belongs to one of ten classes.
-Two task groups were formed: \textbf{animals} (bird, cat, deer, dog, frog, horse) and \textbf{objects} (airplane, automobile, ship, truck) classification.
-Each group contains three clients, and only the backbone parameters are shared within each group.
+To simulate label heterogeneity, the dataset is partitioned into two super-classes: \textbf{animals} (bird, cat, deer, dog, frog, horse) and \textbf{objects} (airplane, automobile, ship, truck).
+Within each super-class, samples are split evenly and assigned to three clients in an IID manner.

 The dataset is split into 50,000 images for training and 10,000 for testing, further subdivided into animal or object sets.
 Each client’s training subset is then partitioned (80\% train and 20\% validation), and all clients use the same test subset in a task group.
 Data augmentation techniques, such as random cropping, flipping, and color jittering are applied to mitigate overfitting.